The Captives (film)

+Synopsis

 The Seven Years’ War, better known as the French and Indian War, was a conflict between the French, British, and Native Americans over land.
 English land speculators encouraged people to move west and build farms.
 Mary Draper Ingles’ family was one of many who were recruited to move west of the mountains.
 As more English settlers moved west towards their lands and hunting grounds; Native American tribes revolted.
 They invaded English settlements, including that of Mary Draper Ingles.

 Plot

 The movie begins in the summer of 1755, with a terrible attack on Drapers Meadow by the Shawnee Indian Warriors.
 Many people were killed in the attack, including Mary Draper Ingles’ mother, and her sister-in-law’s baby whose head was bashed against the side of a house.
 Mary, her two boys, and her sister-in-law were taken captive by the Shawnee on a long journey west to Ohio Country.
 Mary tried to remember important landmarks along the way in case they had a chance to escape.
 She tied knots in her sash each day to keep track of how long they were gone.
 By the end of the second day of their journey, they reached the point where Indian Creek flows into the New River.
 The Shawnee had two canoes secreted at the riverbank, which they used to carry captives and stolen food.
 The Shawnee swam with the horses.
 That night they camped west of the New River.
 At this time Will and John, Mary’s husband and brother, were setting out to rescue the captives.
 Mary was pregnant during the time of the trip so she had to stop and give birth alongside the river.
 After, they continued their trip over Flat Top Mountain and along Paint Creek.